aneasystone/github-trending/README.md

 ## C++

+* 【2024-03-06】[b4rtaz / distributed-llama](https://github.com/b4rtaz/distributed-llama) - Run LLMs on weak devices or make powerful devices even more powerful by distributing the workload and dividing the RAM usage.
 * 【2024-03-05】[love2d / love](https://github.com/love2d/love) - LÖVE is an awesome 2D game framework for Lua.
 * 【2024-03-04】[nRF24 / RF24](https://github.com/nRF24/RF24) - OSI Layer 2 driver for nRF24L01 on Arduino & Raspberry Pi/Linux Devices
 * 【2024-03-03】[owasp-modsecurity / ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analys…